The efficiency of resource allocation mechanisms for budget-constrained users: The structure of worst-case games and equilibria

 In this way (recall that $\sss$ is the equilibrium of minimum liquid welfare in game $\calG^M_1$ and $\dd$ is the resulting allocation), we will have

 as desired.
 The inequality follows by (\ref{eq:positive-decrease}) and (\ref{eq:decrease}).
+In particular, we remove the non-negative quantity $\LW(\dd,\calG^M_1) - \LW(\dd,\calG^M(\sss,i^*))$ from the denominator, and the smaller quantity $\LW(\xx,\calG^M_1)-\LW(\tilde{\xx},\calG^M(\sss,i^*))$ from the enumerator; observe that the latter might be negative, and hence (\ref{eq:decrease}) is not enough by itself to yield the desired inequality.
 The last equality follows since all players in $\calG^M(\sss,i^*)$ besides $i^*$ have always their value capped by their budget, which is equal to their payment.